dakshp07/building-with-buildspace/README.md

 <img src="https://i.imgur.com/zyyLsNH.png">

 # What's Next?
-We will be using ReactJs to deploy it for the users to use
+We will be using ReactJs to deploy it for the users to use.
+The ReactJs repo can be accessed from [here](https://github.com/dakshp07/react-wave-portal)